rubenkole/Visualization-group-34/README.md

 # Visualization

 The hub for the Visualization course (TU Eindhoven) (JBI100 34 - 2020/2021).

-Python Verison: v3.8.3
+Python Version: v3.8.3

 Requirments:
 - numpy
 - pandas
 - bokeh = v2.2.3

 Some problems may occur when not using the specified version of bokeh.
-Some functionalities used in code do not function anymore in future functions.
+Some functionalities used in code do not function anymore in future versions.

 # Instructions